hackclub/terminalcraft/submissions/vidminal/README.md

 - Temporary Files: It creates a bunch of image files and an audio file.
 It doesn't clean them up automatically.
 Why? **Because I'm lazy.
 Delete them yourself!** 🔥🗑️
 - ffmpeg will be extracted to the script's root folder if not already there.
 If you delete it, it'll just get extracted again.
 Magic.
 - **Full video path is required (No relative path)**
+- Subtitles must be in `.srt` or `.ass` format and named the same as your video file to be detected.

 ## Contributing (LOL)
 Sure, if you really wanna make this "better," feel free.
 But honestly, it works, right?
 So why bother?
 Issues and pull requests are technically welcome, I guess. 🙄